-Living better with Crohn's disease
+Living well with Crohn's disease

-Living with any long-term health condition is difficult.
-Taking medication helps your disease but you need to take care of yourself too.
-There are things that you can do to help you cope more positively, beyond taking your medications as prescribed.
+Living with any long-term health condition is a challenge for anyone.
+Taking medication may help relieve the symptoms of ulcerative colitis but you also need to take care of yourself physically and emotionally.
+There are many things that you can do on a day-to-day basis that could help you manage your condition positively.

-If you need to talk to someone immediately, call Lifeline on 13 11 14.
+If you need to talk to someone immediately,

+call Lifeline on 13 11 14 in Australia or 0800 543 354 in New Zealand.